allmhuran/GoFold/README.md

 ## Installation

+For GoFold22 (SSMS 22+) use the VSIX installer.

-Unzip Alllmhuran.GoFold.zip into your SSMS extensions directory.
+For GoFold (SSMS 19,20) Unzip Alllmhuran.GoFold.zip into your SSMS extensions directory.

 Once unzipped you should have an \Extensions\Allmhuran.GoFold subdirectory.